uzrg/psprofile/README.md

 2. Replace with your domain name or environment-specific values
 3. Review and adjust any other environment-specific settings as needed

+### User-Specific Settings

+⚠️ **Important**: Before using these profiles, you must customize the following placeholders:

+- **Email addresses**: Replace `user@example.com` with your actual email address
+- **Usernames**: Replace `uzrg` with your actual username or identifier
+- **Repository URLs**: Update any hardcoded repository URLs to match your repositories

+These placeholders are used throughout the profiles for Git configuration, SSH setup, and other user-specific operations.

 ### Getting Started

 1. Clone this repository
 2. Choose the appropriate profile file for your PowerShell version and use case
-3. Copy the profile to the correct location (create directories if they don't exist)
+3. **Customize user-specific settings** (emails, usernames, repository URLs)
 4. Customize domain and environment-specific settings
+5. Copy the profile to the correct location (create directories if they don't exist)
-5. Restart PowerShell to load the new profile
+6. Restart PowerShell to load the new profile

 ## Contributing